AnalogJ/lexicon/README.md

 If you've got a subdomain delegation configured and need records configured within that (eg, you're trying to set `test.foo.example.com` where `foo.example.com` is configured as a separate zone), set `LEXICON_DELEGATED` to the delegated domain.

     LEXICON_DELEGATED=foo.example.com

+#### TLD Cache

+The [tldextract](https://pypi.org/project/tldextract/) library is used by Lexicon to find the actual domain name from the provided FQDN (eg. `domain.net` is the actual domain in `www.domain.net`).
+Lexicon stores `tldextract` cache by default in `~/.lexicon_tld_set` where `~` is the current user's home directory.
+You can change this path using the `LEXICON_TLDEXTRACT_CACHE` environment variable.

+For instance, to store `tldextract` cache in `/my/path/to/tld_cache`, you can invoke Lexicon like this from a Linux shell:

+    LEXICON_TLDEXTRACT_CACHE=/my/path/to/tld_cache lexicon myprovider create www.example.net TXT ...

 ### Letsencrypt Instructions
 Lexicon has an example [dehydrated hook file](examples/dehydrated.default.sh) that you can use for any supported provider.